chromium/chromium/docs/windows_build_instructions.md

 ## Check python install

-After running gclient open a command prompt and type `where python` and confirm that the depot_tools `python.bat` comes ahead of any copies of python.exe.
+After running gclient open a command prompt and type `where python3` and confirm that the depot_tools `python3.bat` comes ahead of any copies of python3.exe.
 Failing to ensure this can lead to overbuilding when using gn - see [crbug.com/611087](https://crbug.com/611087).

 [App Execution Aliases](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/desktop-to-uwp-extensions#alias)